Connecting drives

 2. Click Add data source, then select Amazon S3.

-• Workspace members: Connect the drive as a workspace drive.
+• Workspace members (Recommended) — Connect the drive to the selected workspace.
 Only members of the selected workspace have access.

 5. Select IAM role as your authentication method, then click Next.